 However, the categories of “short term” and “long term” aren’t always enough.
-Some people prefer to incorporate mid-term goals as well.
+Some people prefer to incorporate medium-term goals as well.
 These goals typically take two to five years.
 Many career goals, such as earning a professional certification to increase your earning power, fall in this category.

 Although the two time frames seem like opposites, they work together.
 Long-term goals shape your short-term goals.

 For example, if your long-term financial goal is to pay off $100,000 in student loans from earning your bachelor’s degree, you might create a short-term goal to build a monthly budget that allows you to pay extra toward that loan every month.
 In other words, short-term goals are your stepping stones toward bigger aims.